Nheko-Reborn/nheko/README.md

 #### Linux

 If you don't want to install any external dependencies, you can generate an AppImage locally using docker.
+It is not that well maintained though...

 ```bash
 make docker-app-image